+Info_ID Text_Info_ID Answers Valuation (Codes applicable for all questions: -2: Unknown; -3: Not Applicable) Secrecy Score mandatory for all partners? scores for partial 484 What information has to be registered for those beneficial owners who need to be named (above)?
+0: Only the names are always registered; 1: Only names and countries of residence are always registered; 2: All names plus either addresses or TINs or birthdates, passport or personal IDs are always registered. compliance.
 481 LO: Are partners/legal owners available on a public online record (up to 10 €/US\$/GBP)?
 0: No, information on partners/legal owners is not always available online (up to 10 EUR/GBP/USD); 1: COST: Yes, information on partners/legal owners is always available but only at a cost of up to 10 EUR/GBP/USD; 2: FREE: Yes, information on partners/legal owners is always available for free, but not in open data format; 3: OPEN: Yes, information on partners/legal owners is always available for free & in open data format.
 482 BO: Are partners' beneficial owners available on a public online record (up to 10 €/US\$/GBP)?
-O: No, information on partners' beneficial owners is not always available online (up to 10 EUR/GBP/USD); 1: COST: Yes, beneficial ownership information about all partners is always online, but only at a cost of up to 10 EUR/GBP/USD; 2: FREE: Yes, beneficial ownership information about all partners is always available online for free, but not in open data format; 3: OPEN: Yes, beneficial ownership information about all partners is always available online for free & in open data format.
-272 Is there an obligation to keep accounting data?
-YN 0: 50%; only if answers re 273 Are annual accounts submitted to a public authority?
-YN accounting data and submission are not "no": (1: 274 Are annual accounts available on a public online record (up to 10 €/US\$/GBP)?
-O: No, annual accounts are not always online (up to 10 EUR/GBP/USD); 1: COST: Yes, annual accounts are always online but only at a cost of up to 10 EUR/GBP/USD; 2: FREE: Yes, annual accounts are always online for free, but not in open data format; 3: OPEN: Yes, annual accounts are always available online for free & in open data format.
-25%; 2: 12.5%; 3: 0%).
+0: No, information on partners' beneficial owners is not always available online (up to 10 EUR/GBP/USD); 1: COST: Yes, beneficial ownership information about all partners is always online, but only at a cost of up to 10 EUR/GBP/USD; 2: FREE: Yes, beneficial ownership information about all partners is always available online for free, but not in open data format; 3: OPEN: Yes, beneficial ownership information about all partners is always available online for free & in open data format.

+Info_ID Text_Info_ID Answers (Codes applicable for all questions: -2: Unknown; -3: Not Applicable) Valuation Secrecy Score 272 Is there an obligation to keep accounting data?
+YN 0: 50 points; only if answers re accounting 273 Are annual accounts submitted to a public authority?
+YN data and submission are not "no": (1: 25 points; 2: 12.5 274 Are annual accounts available on a public online record (up to 10 €/US\$/GBP)?
+0: No, annual accounts are not always online (up to 10 EUR/GBP/USD); 1: COST: Yes, annual accounts are always online but only at a cost of up to 10 EUR/GBP/USD; 2: FREE: Yes, annual accounts are always online for free, but not in open data format; 3: OPEN: Yes, annual accounts are always available online for free & in open data format. points; 3: 0 points).